rprat-pro/mm-opera-hpc/bubble/README.md

 ## Modify the geometry for the single bubble case and mesh it

-The geometry for the testcase is contained in the file `.geo` stored in the `mesh` folder.
+The geometry for the test case is contained in the file `.geo` stored in the `mesh` folder.
 One can modify it and use it as an input for `gmsh` to generate the computational mesh for the case by

 ```bash
 gmsh -3 single_sphere.geo